infinum/JS-justTodoIt/Nextjs.md

   - `should delete item`
   - `should navigate to edit page`

 > **Note:** Test cases above are just examples.
-Real test cases depends on how you implement the components, but they should should be similar to the ones above.
+Real test cases depends on how you implement the components, but they should be similar to the ones above.
 Fell free to add more test cases.